La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 Under a veil of kasha, chicory & chickpea meringue, pea shoots & coconut rice milk (16€)

-And since grapes are also composed of grains, gastronomic dishes - on which we're putting a coin as the announcement of the Michelin Guide 2022 award-winners approaches - are accompanied in the glasses by Cuvées de Grains, created with the complicity of winemakers who are friends of Sébastien and Michel Bras, and who have agreed to create, for the restaurant, thirty exclusive and original cuvées that focus on the grape variety.
+And since grapes are also made up of grains, gastronomic dishes - on which we're putting a coin as the announcement of the Michelin Guide 2022 award-winners approaches - are accompanied in the glasses by Cuvées de Grains, created with the complicity of winemakers who are friends of Sébastien and Michel Bras, and who have agreed to create, for the restaurant, thirty exclusive and original cuvées that focus on the grape variety.

-An ode to the French art of living.
+An ode to French art de vivre.

 This test was conducted as part of a professional invitation.
-If your experience differs from ours, please mention it in the comments.
+If your experience differs from ours, please let us know.

 Practical information